For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 It wasn’t on a movie set or photo shoot, but the image of a tan, mid-eighties Cadillac that hurtled down a two-lane highway was exactly as it is in the many depictions we’ve seen of the Southwest as it headed into the lowering sun down a blacktop toward the dead end of silhouetted miniature mountains in the distance.

-A bland, eighties-style DeVille, it was dinged all over and there was a scrape along the front driver’s side fender over the wheel well that carried the maroon color of another car or human being.
+A bland, eighties-style DeVille, the land yacht was dinged all over and there was a scrape along the front driver’s side fender over the wheel well that carried the maroon color of another car or human being.
 It sat too low with the driver’s bulk that weighed it down; caused it to list to the driver’s side.
 But just ahead of the manifold the engine purred, lovingly tuned to ninety-five hertz - a baritone Druid’s droning chant, revved up to forty-five hundred RPM’s and climbing.

 The sun was big and orange and it was only one finger from top of the mountain range ahead - how a cinematographer determines fifteen minutes of daylight left.
 That’s about all the driver needed to make it to the unmarked turnoff and far enough into the wash to escape his pursuers.

 Struggling to keep up with the well-tuned Cadillac, two Española police cruisers swung right and left in the road to avoid hitting each other.
-Their lights and sirens turned up to eleven and headlights flashing, shotguns were unlocked from the center posts.
+Their lights and sirens turned up to eleven and headlights flashing.
+Shotguns were unlocked from the center posts.
 The lead cruiser’s AC was then switched off, giving it a minimal burst of power as the compressor disengaged and it shot ahead perceptibly.
 It gained on the Caddy.

-Heading westward out of the small, heroin-riddled town of Española, 31 Mile Road was seldom used as roads more current and populated took over from it.
+Heading westward out of the shrinking, heroin-riddled town of Española, 31 Mile Road was seldom used as roads more current and populated took over from it.
 It eventually turned up into the finger ridges north of the Caldera and into the forested mountains and along a crest and through hairpin turns and most travelers would rather take the faster, safer routes below and above the Valles Caldera National Preserve.
 Before the ascent though, the desert highway was stretched out before the Caddy.
 The smell of hot coolant and asphalt rolled out from underneath in its wake.
 At the dogleg, the rear end of the caddy slid to the right, following the highway that continued on as the front wheels headed southwest.
 Instead of slowing down for the undefined turnoff, the caddy flew forward into the wash, dust flying and the caddy crunching its shocks as it landed, plowed through a berm of sand, fishtailed right and left before it straightened out.

 The cruisers braked for the turn before following.
 One of the cruisers dove into the wash on the trail of the caddy and the other stayed right, above and along the wash.
 The Cadillac slowed involuntarily through the sand and dirt in the wash, swerving side to side.
 The police car behind was forced to do the same, the view ahead almost completely obscured by the caddy’s dust, which was, of course, the origin of the old saying.